turingschool/curriculum/source/projects/dinner_dash.markdown

 1. One team member creates a repository named "dinner_dash"
 2. Add the other team members as collaborators
-3. Create and use a Pivotal Tracker project at http://pivotaltracker.com
+3. Add your project to Waffle.io to track your progress and organize your team https://waffle.io

 ## Base Expectations